Skip to main content

 The Accelerated Bachelor’s/Master's (ABM) degree program allows exceptional undergraduate students an opportunity to complete the requirements for both the bachelor's and master's degrees at an accelerated pace.
 These students may double count up to 12 graduate-level credits and obtain a master's degree within 12 months of completing the bachelor's degree.

-Path one (direct admit for high school student): Student eligibility requirements
+Path One (direct admit for high school student)

 • High achieving high school students with a minimum cumulative high school grade point average—weighted or unweighted--(GPA) of 3.5/4.00 and a minimum ACT score of 25 may be granted direct entry to the ABM degree program upon satisfactory review of application materials by the Department Chair and the Director of the Graduate Program.